andelastojanovic/logistics-optimization-toolkit/README.md

 # Logistics Optimization Toolkit 🚚📊

-A collection of Python-based decision support tools designed for **Business Analysts**, **Operations Managers**, **Logistics Specialists**, and **Project Managers**.
+Python-based decision support tools for Logistics, Supply Chain, Operations Management and Business Analysis.

+This repository contains practical Python projects that simulate real-world business scenarios in logistics, supply chain, operations management and business analysis.

-The goal of this repository is to demonstrate how engineering, business analysis, and data-driven decision making can improve operational efficiency across logistics and supply chain environments.
+Each project is designed to demonstrate analytical thinking, process optimization and data-driven decision making through software development.

 ---

-# 📂 Projects
+## 📂 Projects

-## 🚛 Fleet Cost & Maintenance Optimizer
+### 🚛 Fleet Cost & Maintenance Optimizer

 A Python application that prioritizes preventive maintenance using a risk-based approach.